5 Times Serena Williams Slayed The Fashion Game - NewsBreak

 Serena Williams and models posed at GLAM SLAM Presented by NYFW: The Shows and Chase Sapphire Session 6: S By Serena Presentation with Serena Williams during NYFW: The Shows 2022 at Spring Studios on September 12, 2022, in New York City.

-5. Serena Williams at her last career match during the 2022 US OpenSource:Getty
+5. Serena Williams at her last career match during the 2022 US OpenSource:Courtesy of EleVen by Venus Williams

 Serena Williams saluted the fans after her last career match, where she lost to Ajla Tomljanovic in 3 sets on day 5 of the US Open 2022, 4th Grand Slam event of the season.